akolpakov/django-unused-media/README.md

 [![build-status-image]][travis] [![PyPI][pypi-version-image]][pypi-version]

-This package provides management command `cleanup_unused_media` for Django applications.
-With help of this management command you can remove all media files which are no longer used (files without references from any Django model with `FileField` or `ImageField` fields or their inheritances).
+Package provides management command `cleanup_unused_media` for Django applications.

+You can remove all not used media files (files without references from any Django model with `FileField` or `ImageField` fields or their inheritances).

 # Installation